mumenmaker/sgveganalysis/scraper/database/DATABASE_SETUP.md

 # Database Setup Guide

 ## Overview
-This guide helps you set up the Supabase database for the HappyCow Singapore Restaurant Scraper with coordinate-based duplicate prevention.
+This guide helps you set up the Supabase database for the HappyCow Singapore Restaurant Scraper with coordinate-based duplicate prevention and batch processing progress tracking.

 ## 🆕 **NEW: Coordinate-Based Unique Constraint**